 - Cheese Spaetzle with Gruyere Cheese

 What is Käsespätzle?
+Authentic German Dumplings

 Käsespätzle is a traditional German dish that brings together the comforting flavors of small dumplings, known as Spätzle, with a rich and creamy cheese sauce, and the sweet, savory touch of caramelized onions.
 The name “Käsespätzle” translates to “cheese noodle” in German, and it’s a beloved comfort food in southwestern Germany, Austria, and Switzerland.
 Often compared to macaroni and cheese, Käsespätzle stands out with its unique Spätzle noodles made from flour, eggs, water, and salt.
 This dish is a delightful blend of textures and flavors, making it a favorite for cozy family dinners and festive occasions alike.
+It can be enjoyed as a satisfying main course or as a complementary side to various proteins, particularly chicken or beef.

-Cheese Spaetzle Ingredients
+Cheese Spaetzle Dough Ingredients

 Here’s what you’ll need for this cheesy comfort food recipe.
 Simple ingredients make this dish easy to prepare while delivering deep, savory flavors.